Dram Shop laws protect people injured by intoxicated persons

 If you or a loved one has suffered a personal injury or death as a result of someone being served too much alcohol, contact VanDerGinst Law here or by calling 1-866-843-7367.
-The first consultation is free and there is never an attorney fee on a personal injury case unless we win.
+We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
+The consultation is free and there is never a fee unless we win.
+The law is tough, being injured is tougher.
+We’ll make it easier for you.